Kaleidophon/deep-significance/README.md

 ### :interrobang: Why?

-Although the field of Machine Learning and Deep Learning has undergone spectacular growth in the recent decade, a large portion of experimental evidence is not supported by statistical significance tests.
+Although the field of Machine Learning and Deep Learning has undergone spectacular growth in the recent decade, a large portion of experimental evidence is not supported by statistical hypothesis tests.
 Instead, conclusions are often drawn based on single performance scores.

 This is problematic: Neural network display highly non-convex loss surfaces (Li et al., 2018) and their performance depends on the specific hyperparameters that were found, or stochastic factors like Dropout masks, making comparisons more difficult.
-Based on comparing only (the mean of) a few scores, **we cannot conclude that one model type is better than another**.
+Based on comparing only (the mean of) a few scores, **we cannot conclude that one model type or algorithm is better than another**.
 This endangers the progress in the field, as seeming success due to random chance might lead practicioners astray.
 For instance,
 a recent study in Natural Language Processing by Narang et al. (2021) has found that many modifications proposed to